Frequently asked questions

 What if you did claim your CMRA location on the customer registration database but have not received the authorization code to log in to the database?

 It is taking an average of 10 days for the verification letter with the code to arrive, so keep checking your mail.
-The code is now valid for 25 days (increased from 14 due to slow delivery time for second mailing with the code).
+The code is valid for 25 days.
 If you don’t receive it or receive it after expiration, log back into your account and request that another verification code be sent by clicking on the Request Admin button next to your address.

 If we are registered at the post office does that mean we have an account on the gateway?
 Or do I need to create the account?

 You need to create the account on the USPS Business Customer Gateway.
 Filing a Form 1583A with your local post office is only the first step to get you registered with the USPS as a CMRA.
 You have to go the Gateway website to create your account and then enter the verification code they will mail you.
 Click Here to see a step-by-step guide.
-After creating your account, if you are not located in one of the early launch states, don’t take the next step of entering the code and gaining access to the CMRA customer database unless you are ready to trigger the 9 month period for entering information on all your existing customers.
+After creating your account, enter the code to gain access to the CMRA customer database.

 Profile survey in the BCG is confusing.
 It does not specify CMRA.
 Are we a vendor?